hector-espinoza/secinbots/README.md

 ```

 ## Notes
+I strongly recommend using the Live App for testing and convenience, IF you still want to give it a try locally please take the following considerations:
 1. You'll need [Postgress sever](https://www.postgresql.org/download/) running locally with a DB called `secinbots.v1`
 2. You'll need SMTP server running locally.
 In a new terminal run `python -m smtpd -n -c DebuggingServer localhost:1025`
 3. This project differenciate between Dev from Prod configs, check settings.py for local (Dev) ENV configs